 - entity owners may appoint a natural person for nomination or service as a director;

 - if stated in the bylaws or election rules, may disqualify:

 - persons delinquent in the payment of regular or special assessments, except if assessments are paid under protest or pursuant to a payment plan;

 - a nominee with a known past criminal conviction which, if elected, would prevent the association from purchasing a required fidelity bond or terminate an existing bond.

 - joint owners from serving on the board at the same time; or

 - someone who has been a member for less than a year.

 - may not disqualify anyone for nonpayment of fines, fines characterized as assessments, collection charges, late charges or costs levied by a third party (management companies e.g.).

 - require retention of, as election materials, a candidate registration list and voter list.
 The voter list must the name, voting power, and physical address or parcel number or both, and the mailing address in some cases;

-- must make candidate registration list and voter list available to members to verify accuracy the member's information at least 30 days before ballots are distributed;
+- must permit members to verify their individual information on candidate registration list and voter list at least 30 days before ballots are distributed;

 - provide general notice (or individual notice if requested) at least 30 days before nomination deadline of the procedure and deadline for submitting a nomination;